Fellow Emerita

 Teaching and Research

 After obtaining my BA and DPhil in Modern Languages at Oxford, I took up my first academic post at the Université de Haute-Bretagne (Rennes), followed by the Kathleen Bourne Junior Research Fellowship (St Anne’s College, Oxford) and a three-year Lectureship in French at Trinity College.
-I went on to hold the posts of Senior Lecturer in French at King’s College London, Professor of French at Oxford Brookes, and Professor of French and Head of the Department of Modern Languages at Exeter University.
+I went on to hold the posts of Senior Lecturer in French at King’s College London, Professor of French at Oxford Brookes, and Professor of French and Head of the Department of Modern Languages at Exeter University before returning to the Oxford.
 I have enjoyed teaching extensively at undergraduate and graduate levels, and undertaking research, including holding major national and international research grants.
 I have also held senior management roles in arts and humanities departments at a time of rapid changes in Higher Education.

 Over my academic career, I have taught courses on Early Modern French and European literature and cultural history (especially Rabelais, Montaigne, and sixteenth-century poetry), and French language courses at all levels, including final-year courses in contemporary Advanced French Translation and Translation from Early Modern French.
 My French grammar books have been regularly used by students of Modern Languages.
 I enjoy working with graduate students at both Masters and doctoral level on areas related to my research interests.